-The HSBC Sevens World Series tour is made up of nine events throughout the season, taking in nine countries and five continents.
+The HSBC Sevens World Series tour comprises of nine distinct events throughout the season, across five continents.

-Each individual tournament involves 16 teams – with the exception of the 24 team bonanza in Hong Kong – the 12 IRB sevens core sides and four other invited sides, who all accumulate points.
+Each individual tournament involves 16 teams – with the exception of the 24 team bonanza in Hong Kong – the 12 IRB sevens core sides and four other invited sides.

 The nine tournament venues all have an individual character and offer something unique to players and fans.
-From the history-steeped Hong Kong tournament to a packed Twickenham for the London Sevens, the surroundings may change, but the competition is consistently fierce as teams hunt points for the series title.
+From the history-steeped Hong Kong tournament to the eminent Twickenham Stadium for the London Sevens, the landscape may change, but the competition is consistently fierce as teams pursue points for the series title.

-Fans festivals, beer tents, dancing fancy-dress in the crowd, family areas, and try-stuffed action on the pitch, means there is fun to be had for sevens crowds all over the world.
+Fan's festivals, beer tents, outrageous costumes, family areas, and continuous try-scoring action on the turf, is the recipe for fun for sevens crowds all over the world.

 2013/2014 HSBC WORLD SERIES STANDINGS

 The pool draw for the London Sevens has been confirmed for the final round of the HSBC Sevens World Series on 10-11 May 2014.

 The Aussies have been drawn in Pool C alongside Japan, Spain and Fiji for the opening day of the London Sevens.
 Should Michael O'Connor's young side qualify for the Cup Quarter-Finals then they will likely face in-form Canada or Kenya.